Ozgecs/Ozgecs/README.md

 <div align="center">

-I love dealing with mobile application development. 📱
+Web development is what I love to work on. 💻

 I like to discover new technologies 🖥️🕵️‍♂️